Tarunku7/Python/README.md

 # Python
-This is Python for codding
+This is Python for codding and i am using.